 We took a good idea, chopped it into a million meaningless pieces and worked it to death.
 Now we have this idea that “wellness” on a corporate level comes down to having your blood drawn for lipid and glucose measurement and filling out what is essentially a really long survey about what you eat, whether or not you wear a seatbelt, and whether or not you are depressed.
-And then, to add insult to injury, you are often either rewarded or penalized based on your results, if your program is an “outcomes based” one (as opposed to “participation based”).
+And then, to add insult to injury, you are often either rewarded or penalized based on your results, if your program is an “outcomes-based” one (as opposed to “participation based”).

-This isn’t true for all workplaces; there are some truly awesome and inspirational companies out there that are treating their employees like the assets that they are, but it’s not many…yet.
+This isn’t true for all workplaces; there are some truly remarkable and inspirational companies out there that are treating their employees like the assets that they are, but it’s not many…yet.
 I pray that will change, and it looks like the tides are turning, but it’s going to take many years for the culture change to blanket all of the United States.

 Let’s take this person that I just made up and named Mary as an example.
 Mary is 50 years old with two kids in college and a 12 year old.
 She works, I don’t know, let’s say 48 hours a week and is severely underpaid.
 She also takes care of her aging parents and her sister, who is a recovering addict.
 Mary is stressed to the max.
 She doesn’t sleep well, doesn’t eat well, and doesn’t exercise at all.
-She has been smoking since she was 15 years old and has tried to quit a dozen times, but every time something terrible happens in her personal life and she ends up buying a pack of cigarettes.
-She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work rushing around in an adrenaline-fueled fog, until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
-Mary is definitely depressed, but it is absolutely undiagnosed and untreated, because she can’t get time off of work to see a psychiatrist and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
+She has been smoking since she was 15 years old and has tried to quit a dozen times, but every time something terrible happens in her personal life, and she ends up buying a pack of cigarettes.
+She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work rushing around in an adrenaline-fueled fog until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
+Mary is definitely depressed, but it is entirely undiagnosed and untreated because she can’t get time off of work to see a psychiatrist and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
 Mary is in constant pain – her lower back, neck, knees, and hip ache constantly.
 It’s part of why she only sleeps for five hours, on a good night.

 Mary’s company decides to institute a 2017 wellness program.
 They don’t have any experts on staff, so they form a little wellness committee of four or five people who meet weekly for an hour and brainstorm ways to improve employee wellness.
 Honestly, the majority of these people are very likely to have the best of intentions.
-They probably strive to be healthy in their personal lives, and might truly want to encourage others to do the same.
+They probably strive to be healthy in their personal lives, and might genuinely want to encourage others to do the same.
 It’s just that they don’t know what the Hell they are doing.
 The first conversation sounds something like this:

 Person 2: “I agree.
 Let’s do that.
 We have to weigh everyone in once a week.
 I’ll go buy a scale!
 Let’s print some stuff off the Internet about low carb diets and pass it around.
 Who wants to do that?”